 5. Camellia strengthens and protects hair

-Another benefit?
-This nourishing oil strengthens, protects, and smooths hair while taming flyaways and frizz.
+Another beauty benefit?
+Camellia oil strengthens, protects, and smooths hair while taming flyaways and frizz.
 To use, apply the oil to dry hair, concentrating on the areas where you need it most.

 Or you can use the oil as an overnight treatment.
 Just apply it to your hair before bedtime, and then rinse it before shampooing in the morning.